QCaudron/fieldday/site/schedule.md

 Solar power
   Abstract to come.

-How we set up our Remote HF Station
+Going Remote - How we set up our Remote HF Station
-  Abstract to come.
+  The PSRG Remote HF Station is up and running and ready for Members to use.
+Join us to learn about the station, how we went about getting it set up, and how to request access to start using it.
 ```